STATBOX-Soccer-Champions League semi-finals

 Scorers:

-Bayern - Mario Gomez 11, Arjen Robben 3, Franck Ribery 2, Toni
+Bayern - Mario Gomez 12, Franck Ribery 3, Arjen Robben 3, Toni

 Kroos 2, Ivica Olic 2, Thomas Mueller 1, Rafinha 1